-10. Supporting Documentation
+11. Supporting Documentation

-• The Lot Owner is to arrange for supporting documents required for the building approval to be made available to the Building Review Panel in electronic pdf format.
+The Lot Owner is to arrange for supporting documents required for the building approval to be made available to the Building Review Panel in electronic pdf format.
 Documents must be transferred by the lot Owner to their dedicated NextCloud folder created for each lot by the Community Association.

-Documents may be provided together or progressively in accordance with the NEV approval process iii) The Neighbourhood Agreement
+Documents may be provided together or progressively in accordance with the NEV approval process.